N0rthernL1ghts/wordpress/README.md

 # wordpress
 WordPress docker image, powered by s6 supervised nginx unit.

-Attempt to fix several of WordPress anti-patterns in ready to deploy container
+Attempt to fix several of WordPress anti-patterns in ready to deploy container.

+Native support for docker secrets!
+Secrets are automatically imported into the container environment.
+No more need for `_FILE` suffixed environment variables.
+Still, you're free to use whichever way you want, but using secrets like this is highly encouraged.
+Please check docker-compose.yml for usage example.

 #### Deprecation notice
 - 2023-01-20 Deprecation of WordPress versions prior to 5.9
   * Preparation for PHP8.1 upgrade.
   * WordPress versions prior to 5.9 have no PHP8.1 support.
   * PHP8.0 active support has ended since 2022-11-28, therefore skipping this release
   * PHP7.4 reached end-of-life on 2022-11-28 and should not be used.